 Type and scope of services

-Arepo led the overall evaluation and evaluated the programmes in Thailand and Iran.
+Arepo led the overall evaluation and evaluated the programmes in Thailand and Iran covering the steel and cement sectors.
 The evaluation of the programmes in Egypt and Indonesia were conducted in cooperation with an external expert.

 The team performed the following tasks: